-Festival season is almost upon us, and with that, you know festival shopping season is already here.
+Festival season is almost upon us, and with that, you know festival shopping season is already here (Have you seen the picks in the Crossroads online shop?)
 Whether you’re going to Coachella or Pitchfork, for the first time or for the fourth time, surely your unpacked bag is on your mind…and we’ve got your back!
 There are a lot of festival style guides floating around out there, but we often feel like they have the VIP section in mind rather than the pit in front of the stage.
 Heels?
 Boots?
 Wahh?
 Unless Indio looks like it did last year during weekend one (rain and overall brr), we don’t think that sounds comfortable.

 So, here it is guys.
 A handy guide not just of what to wear but also what not to wear to Coachella and fests beyond, all straight from the mouths of our HQ staffers/in-house festival vets.
 Enjoy.